Robin and the 7 Hoods: Plot

 Robbo's joint reopens and is an instant hit; while Gisborne, whose place is now empty, is infuriated.
 He and the new sheriff, Potts, organize a police raid.
 Robbo has anticipated this and when a few switches are pulled, the entire club is disguised as a mission.
 The sheriff and Gisborne burst in to find Robbo's gang singing gospel songs and preaching the evils of alcohol, complete with hymnals and tambourines ("Mr. Booze").

 Robbo is framed for Glick's murder.
 At the trial, Gisborne and Potts claim that Robbo planned the whole thing.
 Dale tries to teach the despondent orphans to view this as a lesson ("Don't Be a Do-Badder").
 The jury finds Robbo not guilty.
 Wearing a green suit, Robbo publicly thanks everyone in Chicago ("My Kind of Town").

-When he returns to his club, Robbo finds every one of his charities is now a front for counterfeiting.
+When he returns to his club, Robbo finds his charities are now a front for counterfeiting.
 The soup kitchen smuggles fake bills over state lines in soup cans.
 Robbo also finds Little John living it up in Marian's mansion.
 Marian is willing to keep Robbo as a front, as long as she is in charge.
 Robbo shows his contempt for her and leaves, with Little John following him out the door.

 Marian finds another willing partner in Gisborne, but the gangster is no match for Robbo and is killed.
 Robbo tells a shocked Marian to clear out of town.

-She instead turns public opinion against him, starting a Women's League for Better Government and framing Robbo for the counterfeiting ring that she and Little John started with Potts working as her new partner.
+She instead turns public opinion against him, starting a Women's League for Better Government group and framing Robbo for the counterfeiting ring that she and Little John started, with Potts working as her new partner.
 Unable to fight a mob of angry women, Robbo and his gang flee.
 Robbo and his merry men are reduced to working as Santa Clauses to solicit charitable donations.
-They watch dumbfounded as Marian steps out of a car with her latest partner, Alan A. Dale, who casually gives the Santas money before going off with Marian.
+They watch as Marian steps out of a car with her latest partner, Alan A. Dale, who casually gives the Santas money before going off with Marian.
 The trio shrug and walk down the street together ringing their bells.